turbot/guardrails-docs/docs/guides/azure/services/index.md

 # Enabling Azure Services in Turbot

 <div className="alert alert-warning">
 This section details the steps required to enable services for a Azure Subscription.
-Alternatively, you can use the <a href="https://github.com/turbot/guardrails-samples/tree/master/baselines/azure/azure_services">azure_services baseline</a> and <a href="https://github.com/turbot/guardrails-samples/tree/master/baselines/azure/azure_provider_registration">Azure Provider Registration Baseline</a> which automate this process.
+Alternatively, you can use the <a href="https://github.com/turbot/guardrails-samples/tree/main/baselines/azure/azure_service_enabled">azure_services baseline</a> which can help automate this process.
 </div>

 ## Enabling Services